-Hughes recalls seeing the exhibition Rubbish and Recollections, by Keith Arnett, co-organised by a renascent Oriel Mostyn, Llandudno and the Photographers’ Gallery, London.
-As a young student Hughes saw this show, the content of which connected with his experiences living and surfing in South Wales.
-Between 1999 and 2006 Hughes was consumed by making images of the plastic waste matter that came to rest along the beaches where he surfed, the results of which were published in this book in 2007.
+For almost thirty years Andy Hughes has been making images along various coastlines.
+It was in the late 1980s when he started photographing various items of trash along the intertidal zone.
+As a young art student, Hughes recalls seeing the exhibition Rubbish and Recollections, by Keith Arnett, co-organised by a renascent Oriel Mostyn, Llandudno and the Photographers’ Gallery, London.
+The content both inspired him and connected to his experiences living and surfing in South Wales.
+Between 1999 and 2006 Hughes was consumed by making images of the plastic waste matter that came to rest along the beaches where he surfed, the results of his project were published in the groundbreaking book 'Dominant Wave Theory'.

 "Whilst Hughes' images of plastic depicted in heroic scale may give us some concern about waste material and its impact upon a sensitive maritime environment, there is another side to these intelligent images.
 Hughes presents us with not only an ecological message but a knowing heady rush through artistic strategies using the power of photography's saturated colour to highlight, frame, and play with scale, in an irreverent awareness of art historical practices".

 © Tate Gallery 2007 | © Susan Daniel-McElroy

 Location: Gwithian Beach, West Cornwall, 2002.

 This forward-thinking photography book features over 150 photographs by the artist Andy Hughes made on different beach locations from California to Western Cornwall.
 The book explores and examines the relationship of beach waste as both an object of visual enquiry and as a reference to the global environmental crisis.
 “Dominant wave theory”, we are told, ” is loosely based on a scientific term used in the prediction and observation of wave models”.
 The book sets out to parallel this idea visually through the observation of the beach as a local site for the interplay of nature and consumer culture.